-Invermere’s Dog Control officer, Mark Topliff, says that dogs are welcome to swim in Dorothy Lake, which is the small body of water on the north side of Pynelogs Cultural Centre at Kinsmen Park.
+Dog Control officer, Mark Topliff, suggests that dogs are also welcome to swim in Dorothy Lake, which is the small body of water on the north side of Pynelogs Cultural Centre at Kinsmen Park.
 You can park your vehicle in the Kinsmen Beach parking lot or if that is full, there is more parking available at the tennis courts and ball diamond on 4th Ave.
 Then, with the dog on a leash, walk along the path to the dock at Dorothy Lake.

 Radium Hot Springs

 The Radium Hot Springs Village Office suggests that the very best off-leash area with water to splash and swim in is the Sinclair Creek Trail.